-The former TRP, recently named the Center for Translational Pathology, has undergone a transformation over the last two years and currently offers comprehensive translational pathology services (e.g. tissue processing, special staining, nucleic acid extraction and processing, tissue microarray construction, archive and biobank specimen selection and retrieval, expert pathologist review), biomarker and experimental therapeutics testing and development (e.g. immunohistochemistry, immunofluorescence, in situ hybridization, flow cytometry, advanced cell therapy, patient-derived organoids and xenografts), and advanced visuospatial analysis and imaging techniques (e.g. multiparametric in situ imaging, digital slide scanning, automated image analysis) and large array of molecular tests for basic and translational determinations. .
-The CTP is supported by the Department of Pathology & Laboratory Medicine that has made significant investments in new technologies, including the purchase of a Vectra® Polaris™ Automated Quantitative Pathology Imaging System, and a GeoMx® Digital Spatial Profiler from NanoString Technologies.
+The former TRP, recently named the Center for Translational Pathology, has undergone a transformation over the last two years and currently offers comprehensive translational pathology services (e.g. tissue processing, special staining, nucleic acid extraction and processing, tissue microarray construction, archive and biobank specimen selection and retrieval, expert pathologist review), biomarker and experimental therapeutics testing and development (e.g. immunohistochemistry, immunofluorescence, in situ hybridization, flow cytometry, advanced cell therapy, patient-derived organoids and xenografts), and advanced visuospatial analysis and imaging techniques (e.g. multiparametric in situ imaging, digital slide scanning, automated image analysis) and large array of molecular tests for basic and translational determinations.
+The CTP is supported by the Department of Pathology & Laboratory Medicine that has made significant investments in new technologies, including the purchase of a Vectra® Polaris™ Automated Quantitative Pathology Imaging System, a CO-Detection by indEXing (CODEX) system, and a GeoMx® Digital Spatial Profiler from NanoString Technologies.
 In addition, the CTP’s Laboratory for Advanced Cellular Engineering (LACE) offers researchers cutting edge cGMP support to generate experimental cell-based therapeutic products.
 The department investment in patient-derived organoids, patient-derived-tumor-xenografts (PDTX), and ex vivo culture of tissues is also critical for advancement of personalized medicine and drug discovery.
 All of these services are provided on site and at similar cost to other New York City cancer centers.
 In 2019, more than 120 WCM investigators utilized the CTP (then the ‘TRP’) services.
 In summary, the CTP advances and supports the research of faculty and basic scientists through high quality tissue resources and cutting edge imaging and therapeutic technologies by providing an avenue for tissue research.

 Aim 1: Provide expert pathology consultation and high quality tissue-based resources for researchers